Problem of unauthorised use of GS1 barcodes

 Non-GS1 organisations issuing GS1 company prefixes to any companies or organisations.

-You may suffer losses by using unauthorized barcode if you need to re-label or repackage your products, or if your products are rejected by your retail customer and may result in:
+You may suffer losses by using unauthorized barcode as you need to re-label or repackage your products, or if your products are rejected by your retail customer.
+You may also result in:

 - A lawsuit